BenH11235/KeyReuseFinder/README.md

 From the command line, execute:

-`./KeyReuseFinder.py [-h] [-d image_dump_path] inputFilePath`
+`path-to-python KeyReuseFinder.py [-h] [-d image_dump_path] inputFilePath

+path-to-python should be replaced with the path to your python interpreter executable.
+On linux and OSX you can run "which python" to find out where this is.
+On Windows environments, the default location is C:\Python27\python.exe.

-Where inputFilePath is the path to file containing input buffer, and (optionally) image_dump_path is a location where KeyReuseFinder will dump a 'heat visualization' of the input bytes XOR space.
+inputFilePath should be replaced with the path to a file containing the input buffer, and (optionally) image_dump_path is a location where KeyReuseFinder will dump a 'heat visualization' of the input bytes XOR space.
 Instances of key reuse should appear as red diagonals apart from the main diagonal.

 ## History